ChocolateTilt/seedship-wiki/content/Species/Ye-Tai.md

 The Ye-Tai are birdlike creatures with 6 forward facing, oddly human, eyes, and a beak.

 # Worship
-The Ye-Tai were created by the Aeyliaque, who were allegedly destroyed by the Thoughtworms before they could complete their creation.
+The Ye-Tai were created by the [[Aeyliaque]], who were allegedly destroyed by the Thoughtworms before they could complete their creation.

 # Society
 The Ye-Tai are a caste based society